- SPIT 2023 TOURNAMENT RULES

 13. 100% of the entry fee from each division in the Optional Scratch Divisions shall be returned to that division and 100% of the entry fee shall be returned for Scratch Masters (less lineage for the games, unless a sponsor is found to offset the cost of the Scratch Masters lineage).

-- If the above is not available, use the highest 2021 summer league final average, minimum 21 games, providing the summer league meets USBC criteria.
+- If “a” or “b” Is not available, use the highest 2022 summer league composite average, minimum 21 games, providing the summer league meets USBC criteria.

 - If none of the above is available, entering average shall be 225.